SareanAka/LeapAICSharp/docs/AUDIO.md

 ![](screenshots/app_volume_levels.png?raw=true)

-After setting up the audio routing, we can finally move on to the last step of the setup: [Writing your Environment file](ENV.md).
+After setting up the audio routing, we can finally move on to the last step of the setup: [Writing your settings.ini file](ENV.md).